By Regreening Africa – World Vision Ghana

 Her joining the S4T group was a giant step toward changing her story.

-She joined the Aramkoliga Asongtaaba S4T group in March 2021 after hearing about its significance from the Regreening Africa Project.
+She joined the Aramkoliga Asongtaaba S4T group in March 2021 after hearing about its significance from the Regreening Africa Programme.
 She found out about it through community awareness and a friend who was already a member of another group.
 She found out about the benefits of the concept and how members help each other, which made her want to join the group.

 Dorcas with her children at the stall where she fries and sells chicken and guinea fowl.
 Photo: World Vision Ghana